jak9527/RIT-Mock-EStore/README.md

 6. E-store website should open automatically in browser for running/testing Website URL should be by default: 'http://localhost:8080/'

 ## Known bugs and disclaimers

 There are consistency issues with the storage of the current user in MongoDB and the user IDs associated with shopping carts that are stored in the carts.json file in the GitHub repostiory.
 This will break the shopping cart functionality for certain users.

-Document any known bug or nuisance.
-If any shortcomings, make clear what these are and where they are located.

 ## How to test it